yiGmMk/gemini-cli-tips/README.md

 **CLI Interface:** Gemini CLI provides a rich REPL-like interface.
 It supports **slash commands** (special commands prefixed with / for controlling the session, tools, and settings) and **bang commands** (prefixed with \! to execute shell commands directly).
 We’ll cover many of these in the pro tips below.
 By default, Gemini CLI operates in a safe mode where any action that modifies your system (writing files, running shell commands, etc.) will ask for confirmation.
 When a tool action is proposed, you’ll see a diff or command and be prompted (Y/n) to approve or reject it.
 This ensures the AI doesn’t make unwanted changes without your consent.

 With the basics out of the way, let’s explore a series of pro tips and hidden features to help you get the most out of Gemini CLI.
 Each tip is presented with a simple example first, followed by deeper details and nuances.
 These tips incorporate advice and insights from the tool’s creators (e.g. Taylor Mullen) and the Google Developer Relations team, as well as the broader community, to serve as a **canonical guide for power users** of Gemini CLI.

+## Tip 1: Use **GEMINI.md** for Persistent Context

+**Quick use-case:** Stop repeating yourself in prompts.
+Provide project-specific context or instructions by creating a GEMINI.md file, so the AI always has important background knowledge without being told every [time](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Context%20Files%20%28).

+When working on a project, you often have certain overarching details – e.g. coding style guidelines, project architecture, or important facts – that you want the AI to keep in mind.
+Gemini CLI allows you to encode these in one or more **GEMINI.md** files.
+Simply create a .gemini folder (if not already present) in your project, and add a Markdown file named GEMINI.md with whatever notes or instructions you want the AI to persist.
+For example:

+\# Project Phoenix – AI Assistant

+\- All Python code must follow PEP 8 style.
+\- Use 4 spaces for indentation.
+\- The user is building a data pipeline; prefer functional programming paradigms.

+Place this file in your project root (or in subdirectories for more granular context).
+Now, whenever you run gemini in that project, it will automatically load these instructions into [context](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Context%20Files%20%28).
+This means the model will *always* be primed with them, avoiding the need to prepend the same guidance to every prompt.

+**How it works:** Gemini CLI uses a hierarchical context loading [system](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Hierarchical%20Loading%3A%20The%20CLI%20combines,The%20loading%20order%20is).
+It will combine **global context** (from \~/.gemini/GEMINI.md, which you can use for cross-project defaults) with your **project-specific GEMINI.md**, and even context files in subfolders.
+More specific files override more general ones.
+You can inspect what context was loaded at any time by using the command:

+\> /memory show

+This will display the full combined context the AI [sees](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=,current%20conversation%20with%20a%20tag).
+If you make changes to your GEMINI.md, use /memory refresh to reload the context without restarting the [session](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=,current%20conversation%20with%20a%20tag).

+**Pro Tip:** Use the /init slash command to quickly generate a starter GEMINI.md.
+Running /init in a new project creates a template context file with information like the tech stack detected, a summary of the project, [etc](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=,directory%20workspace%20%28e.g.%2C%20%60add)..
+You can then edit and expand that file.
+For large projects, consider breaking the context into multiple files and **importing** them into GEMINI.md with @include syntax.
+For example, your main GEMINI.md could have lines like @./docs/prompt-guidelines.md to pull in additional context [files](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Modularizing%20Context%20with%20Imports%3A%20You,files).
+This keeps your instructions organized.

+With a well-crafted GEMINI.md, you essentially give Gemini CLI a “memory” of the project’s requirements and conventions.
+This **persistent context** leads to more relevant responses and less back-and-forth prompt engineering.